JaroOlha/single-cell-pipeline/README.md

 ## 3. Upload all files from a directory
 ```
-# define path to your dataset
+# define path to your dataset and repository name
 for f in ./path-to-your-dataset/*; do
   [ -f "$f" ] && nrp-cmd upload file @r "$f" --repository <repository-name>
 done